There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 Once the test is complete, you’ll see a breakdown of your test result, like in the image below.

-Gtmetrix uses grades for its test result.
-And a breakdown analysis timeline of how the page renders during the test can be seen just below the grade column.
+Gtmetrix uses grades for its test results.
+A breakdown analysis timeline of how the page renders during the test can be seen just below the grade column.

 You need to pay attention to a few page speed data: